»RHEL Requirements for Terraform Enterprise

 To pin the version of Docker and prevent an inadvertent upgrade, follow this guide from RedHat.

-yum downgrade command can be used to downgrade the version of Docker that is installed.
+yum downgrade command to downgrade the version of Docker that is installed, if it was installed from the EPEL repository.

 For example, to downgrade from